jlportman3/mem0/vercel-ai-sdk/README.md

 ## Core Functions

-- `createMem0()`: Initializes a new mem0 provider instance with optional configuration
+- `createJmemory()`: Initializes a new jmemory provider instance with optional configuration
 - `retrieveMemories()`: Enriches prompts with relevant memories
 - `addMemories()`: Add memories to your profile
 - `getMemories()`: Get memories from your profile in array format